sonic-net/SONiC/doc/vxlan/Overlay ECMP ehancements.md

 | Perform switch over testing by starting-stopping BFD sessions. |Switchover from 2 to 1 next hop and vice versa with both directly and non-directly connected next hop. | Encapsulated packets should arrive at active endpoints. using syslog verify that prefix P is advertised. |
 | Create a tunnel route with 2 primary and 2 secondary endpoints with bfd. one primary and one secondary is directly connected. |Test failure |Route creation should fail. |
 | Create a tunnel route with 2 primary and 2 secondary endpoints with bfd.
 Secondary is directly connected.
 Change BFD tx and RX intervals. |BFD intervals change test | Verify BFD packet rate change. |

+# TODO

+Based on the community suggestions, the VNET_MONITOR_TABLE key should be enhanced to include the vnet name in the next iteration.